 Blog

 How do you form Participle II?
-Where is Participle II in the sentence?
+Where is Participle II found in a sentence?
 When do you need this form?

 - Education